Table of Contents

 There are two types, depending on what type and part of the injury.
 They are either Schedule loss of use or Non-Schedule.
 Schedule loss can affect the upper and lower extremities, as well as hearing and eyesight.
 Non-schedule covers other body parts that can be affected, like the brain, heart, and lungs.

-The number of weekly benefits you get to make up for lost wages will depend on how your disability is classified.
-The amount you get is calculated using your previous year’s average weekly wage and your level of disability.
-Here’s the formula that the New York State Workers’ compensation Board uses to calculate weekly workers’ comp wages.
+The number of weekly benefits you receive to make up for lost wages will depend on how your disability is classified.
+The amount you receive is calculated using your previous year’s average weekly wage and your level of disability.
+Here’s the formula that the New York State Workers’ Compensation Board uses to calculate weekly workers’ compensation wages.

 2/3 x Average Weekly Wage x % Disability = Weekly Benefit